jeffersoncarpenter/casesplit/readme.md

 ```

 Here is some sample data that we might want to display on this blog.
-Notice that each post is an object whose one key indicates the post's
-type:

 ```
 var textPost1 = {